raulcostajunior/obc/README.md

-# oboc
+# obo
-An Oberon-O to WebAssembly Compiler
+An Oberon-O to WebAssembly Compiler.